 2. You’re becoming less emotional about money.

-Your happiness, self-confidence, and self-worth is no longer tied to how much money you have in the bank.
+Your happiness, self-confidence, and self-worth are no longer tied to how much money you have in the bank.
 For you, money is simply a tool that helps you achieve your goals, it does not dictate your mood nor define your identity.

 3. You’re beginning to understand popular sayings about money on a personal level.

-When someone say that “Time is gold.” — you don’t just agree with them, you actually recall a moment in your life when you lost money or missed a good opportunity because you wasted your time on useless and unimportant things.
+When someone says that “Time is gold.” — you don’t just agree with them, you actually recall a moment in your life when you lost money or missed a good opportunity because you wasted your time on useless and unimportant things.

 5. You’re becoming curious about learning new things.